someengineering/resoto.com/docs/how-to-guides/security/access-management/find-aws-ec2-instances-not-using-iam-instance-roles.md

 ## Prerequisites

-This guide assumes that you have already [installed](../../../getting-started/install-resoto/index.md) and configured Resoto to [collect your AWS cloud resources](../../../reference/configuration/cloudprovider/aws.md).
+This guide assumes that you have already [installed](../../../getting-started/install-resoto/index.md) and configured Resoto to [collect your AWS resources](../../../how-to-guides/data-sources/collect-aws-resource-data.md).

 ## Directions